stockton-stem/stockton-stem-badge/README.md

 counter.
 Once the Timer 1 counter completes, its interrupt then causes the LED pattern to cycle by incrementing the pattern number.

+A hardware debounce would be much simpler to implement, a small capacitor and a resistor would achieve it; we prioritize the need to keep the component count down over code size.
+Similarly a stronger pull-up is typically desirable;
+keeping component count down is part of the reason we use the built-in but since this pin is the ICSP clock pin an external pull-up could easily interfere with device programming.

 ## LED patterns